 Why Double Farmers’ Income?

-- Past strategy for development of the agriculture sector in India has focused primarily on raising agricultural output and improving food security.
+- The past strategy for the development of the agriculture sector in India has focused primarily on raising agricultural output and improving food security.

-- The net result has been a 45 per cent increase in per person food production, which has made India not only food self-sufficient at aggregate level, but also a net food exporting country.
+- The net result has been a 45 percent increase in per person food production, which has made India not only food self-sufficient at the aggregate level, but also a net food exporting country.

-- The strategy did not explicitly recognise the need to raise farmers’ income and did not mention any direct measure to promote farmers welfare.
+- The strategy did not explicitly recognize the need to raise farmers’ income and did not mention any direct measure to promote farmers’ welfare.

-Doubling real income of farmers till 2022-23 over the base year of 2015-16, requires annual growth of 10.41 per cent in farmer’s income.
+Doubling the real income of farmers till 2022-23 over the base year of 2015-16 requires annual growth of 10.41 percent in farmer’s income.
 This implies that the on-going and previously achieved rate of growth in farm income has to be sharply accelerated.
-Therefore, strong measures will be needed to harness all possible sources of growth in farmers’ income within as well as outside agriculture sector.
+Therefore, strong measures will be needed to harness all possible sources of growth in farmers’ income within as well as outside the agriculture sector.

-The major sources of growth operating within agriculture sector are:
+The major sources of growth operating within the agriculture sector are: